Author’s Note: Post updated December 2021

 Havana, with its crumbling centuries-old buildings and constant live-music soundtrack, is the most popular starting point in Cuba for independent travellers.
 Where to Stay in Havana: Neighbourhood Review has tips and advice for independent travellers visiting the capital city as well as a review of each Havana neighbourhood.

-Our woman in Havana: The Graham Greene Trail looks at the sites of Havana that featured in the best-known fictional take on the city, Our Man in Havana, the satirical espionage novel by British author and ex-MI6 agent Graham Greene.
+Our Man in Havana: Key Locations looks at the sites of Havana that featured in the best-known fictional take on the city, Our Man in Havana, the satirical espionage novel by British author and ex-MI6 agent Graham Greene.

 Advice about visiting the quaint UNESCO World Heritage town of Trinidad features in Backpacking in Cuba: Trinidad.